ahmedcodein/salesware/README.md

 #### 3.4.4 Bugs

-This subsection provides detailed explanation on Bugs identified during the development SalesWare.
+This subsection provides detailed explanation on Bugs identified during the development of SalesWare.
 It is divided into two sections.
 The first treat the Fixed bugs while the second is devoted to list and explain the unfixed bugs.

 ##### 3.4.4.1 Fixed Bugs